JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 ### Unit Test

 We created one test for all inputs.
-The test receives the inputs from a stream of arguments from an auxiliar method.
-The inputs tested are the same as the ones present on the previous table.
+The test receives the inputs from a stream of arguments from an auxiliary method.
+The inputs tested are the same as the ones present in the previous table.

 - We try setting the value of secondsToday to 0 and to the values around;
-- For positive numbers, this should valid and result on the number of seconds today being adjusted to the given number of seconds;
+- For positive numbers, this should be valid and result in the number of seconds today being adjusted to the given number of seconds;
 - For invalid inputs (negative times), the value of seconds today should be set to 0.

 **Test Results**: All the tests pass successfully.

-## Note about method 4 and 5
+## Note about methods 4 and 5

 We noticed that the function `setSecondsToday(int secondsToday)` does not update the value of _seconds overall_ of a project.
 If the author of the project is not careful with keeping both values updated accordingly, it might lead to problems.
 For example, a task could have 10 seconds today and 0 seconds overall, which does not make sense.
-For this reason, we think that this function shouldn't be publicly exposed, and that this update should have been implemented differently.
+For this reason, we think that this function shouldn't be publicly exposed and that this update should have been implemented differently.